-El Niño is in full effect, so there’s a good chance everyone you know is dying to hit the slopes this weekend in Tahoe.
+Winter is around the corner, so there’s a good chance everyone you know is dying to plan their trips to the slopes in Tahoe.
 But, Tahoe’s not just a destination for skiers and snowboarders.
 There’s way more cool stuff to do than you’d think, from sledding to snowmobiling to horse-drawn sleigh rides.
 And if nothing in this list sounds like fun, you can always just cozy up to a fireplace with a hot, adult beverage—no shame in that.

 If You’re Near Squaw Valley/Alpine Meadows/Homewood